kkestell/kestell.org/content/recipes/ermine-frosting.md

 2. Boil for a minute or until the mixture has thickened.
 3. Cover with plastic wrap and cool to room temperature.
 4. Meanwhile, cream together butter and granulated sugar.
-5. Add flour and milk mixture and beat until light and fluffy.
+5. Add flour and milk mixture, salt, and vanilla and beat until light and fluffy.